Blaise-g/Blaise-g/README.md

 - 👋 Hi, I’m @Blaise-g
-- 👀 I’m passionate about the 🧠, Machine Learning and how to leverage AI tools 🤖 to ameliorate people's quality of life.
+- 👀 I’m passionate about the 🧠, machine learning and how to leverage cutting-edge 🤖 tools to ameliorate people's quality of life.

 <!---
 Blaise-g/Blaise-g is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.